-The Corporation's expenses were five percent lower than budget during the quarter.
-The price and quantity of fuel was lower than budgeted resulting in savings for the quarter.
-These savings were partially offset by realized losses on financial derivatives.
-Labour cost was under budget due to changes in operational requirements.
+The Corporation's expenses were two percent lower than budget during the quarter and three percent year to date.
+The price and quantity of fuel was lower than budgeted resulting in savings for the quarter and year to date.
+These savings were partially offset by realized losses on financial derivatives resulting from the settlement of fuel swaps.
+Operating costs were one percent under budget for the quarter and year to date.
+Finally charter fees were one percent under budget for the quarter to date due to lower than anticipated foreign exchange rates.